How to keep cats out of your garden

 Getting Rid of Moles

-I am wondering if anyone has an inexpensive way to keep cats out of our flower beds.
+I am wondering if anyone has an inexpensive way to keep cats out of our garden.
 Many of our neighbors own cats.
 I don't want to hurt the animals, but I would like to discourage them from using my flower beds as their litter box.
+Any humane ideas for cat-proofing my garden would be greatly appreciated!

 My hint contains no DEET.
 However, you will need to keep an eye on your kids even though it is pretty well disguised.